 A device that creates an aerosol, NOT water vapor from a solution usually referred to as “e-juice” that can contain nicotine and other additives.
-There are many types of these Electronic Nicotine Delivery Systems (ENDS) which include:
+There are many types of these Electronic-Cigarettes (E-Cigarettes) which include:

 - Vape Pens

 Studies have found that “e-juice” can contain many different chemicals some which can be dangerous to the human body.
 These include:

 - Propylene Glycol